wagnerpaxs/backup-mysql/README.md

 # backup-mysql
-Shell script to backup your MySQL Databases.
+Shell script to backup your MySQL/MariaDB Databases.

 # Usage:
 Edit databases.conf and put database name, one per line.